jpuritz/BIO_594_2022/Exercises/course_project/mgregoire/pipeline.md

 is.na(dp[na.omit(dp == 0)]) <- TRUE
 heatmap.bp(dp[1001:1500,])

-prep.data <- radiator::tidy_vcf(data = "populations.snps.vcf")
 ```
-https://github.com/pwwang/vcfstats <----use this this will be cool

 ## Compare with the conclusions sent in Pumpkin's report!
 Pumpkin's report from Basepaws was broken down into three main parts: a breed profile, a dental report, and his genetic report.